 Even with these special benefits, the rent-versus-buy decision is a difficult one, especially when you consider that you may be stationed in an area for only a few years.
-"You need to consider how long you anticipate being the owner of the home, how much debt are you willing to take on and can carry responsibly, and what the expected appreciation is," says Mike Greene, senior vice president for financial advice at Ameriprise Financial, who served as a combat engineer in the Army.
+"You need to consider how long you anticipate being the owner of the home, how much debt are you willing to take on and can carry responsibly, and what is the expected appreciation," says Mike Greene, senior vice president for financial advice at Ameriprise Financial, who served as a combat engineer in the Army.
 "For many people, buying a home is the biggest decision they will make, and it's important to have someone run the numbers and run the scenarios and really understand your goals."

-Fortunately, help is available from the Personal Financial Management program on your base.
-You can also search for a Certified Financial Planner® in your area at letsmakeaplan.org.
+Fortunately, help is available from the Personal Finance Management program on your base.
+You can also search for a Certified Financial Planner in your area at letsmakeaplan.org.
+Click on "government and military" to find an adviser who specializes in helping military families.